puzzleshark/rxiter/README.md

 `repeat` takes a **iterator**, and "records" it's outputed values so that it is turned into an **iterable**, and can be "listened" back multiple times.

 ## Example
-Suppose we have a api endpoint that we would like to poll to get the most up to date values.
+Suppose we have a api endpoint that we would like to poll to get the most up to for let's say the weather in Toronto.
 A simple "counting" observable might be implemented as

 ```
-async poll_api():
+async get_toronto_weather():
   while True:
     yield await poll_my_api("api_enpoint")
 ```

-If you want to "pipe" this to do further operations, like extract some specific content from the dict returned by poll_api()
+If you want to "pipe" this to do further operations, like extract some specific content from the dict returned by `get_toronto_weather()`

 ```
-async get_name():
+async get_temperature():
   async for v in poll_api():
-    yield v["name"]
+    yield v["temperature"]
 ```

 Now if we want to have multiple listeners, that is where the `share` comes into the picture.
 We can do